DebeshJha/Kvasircapsule-SEG/README.md

 It is an open-access dataset that can be downloaded for research and academic purposes.
 For industrial purposes, prior consent is required before using them.

 ## Contact
-Please get in touch with debeshjha1@gmail.com for any further questions.
+Please reach out to debeshjha1@gmail.com for any further questions.